 Freedom from maltreatment.
-Clients shall be free from maltreatment as defined in the Vulnerable Adults Protection Act.
-"Maltreatment" means conduct described in section 626.5572, subdivision 15, or the intentional and nontherapeutic infliction of physical pain or injury, or any persistent course of conduct intended to produce mental or emotional distress.
+Clients shall be free from maltreatment as defined in the Vulnerable Adults Protection Act and the Reporting of Maltreatment of Minors Act.
+"Maltreatment" means conduct described in section 626.5572, subdivision 15 and 2023 MN Statutes 260E.03 Subd.
+12, or the intentional and nontherapeutic infliction of physical pain or injury, or any persistent course of conduct intended to produce mental or emotional distress.
 Every client shall also be free from nontherapeutic chemical and physical restraints, except in fully documented emergencies, or as authorized in writing after examination by a client's physician for a specified and limited period of time.